makohda/swift_variant_call/README.md

 But, I met following error.
 => ld: library not found for -lcrt0.o

-I'm not sure, I understood this problem correctly.
-But this error was caused by macOS.
+If I understood this problem correctly, this error was caused by macOS manner.
 In macOS, we can't compile softwares with -static option.
 Avoiding this compile error, modify the build rule file.
 ```